-Marlins’ home opener postponed as they deal with virus
+2 MLB games postponed as Marlins deal with virus outbreak

 “You feel safe at the ballpark; I feel safe with my surroundings going home,” he said.
 “It’s a lot scarier on the road.”

-AP Sports Writer David Ginsburg in Baltimore contributed to this report.
+AP Sports Writers David Ginsburg in Baltimore and Rob Maaddi in Philadelphia contributed to this report.

 Follow Steven Wine on Twitter: https://twitter.com/Steve_Wine